Site Speed Optimization Pricing: How Much Does It Cost?

 Pricing for website speed optimization services also depends on your agency.

 If you choose an agency with less industry experience, they often charge less for their services.
-While a lot of businesses like these upfront savings, there are often downsides.
-For example, these agencies often have a smaller staff, which can result in your optimization taking longer and costing more if they charge an hourly rate.
+While a lot of businesses like these upfront savings, there are typically downsides.
+For example, these agencies frequently have a smaller staff, which can result in your optimization taking longer and costing more if they charge an hourly rate.

 The background of their team can also result in overlooked optimization opportunities.
 For your company, that means you’re paying for a service and not receiving the full value of it, which doesn’t maximize your budget or page speed.